chetan-code/ChessOnline/README.md

 - Smooth selection and deselection animations.
 - Position and scale lerping for visual transitions.

-The ChessPiece class plays a pivotal role in defining the attributes and behaviors of individual chess pieces, enriching the game's strategic and visual aspects.

 ## Queen Class
 NOTE : You can look into movements of all individual pieces.